cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP2.md

 #### 9. Memory De-allocation

 You should go back and make sure that you are properly destroying and de-allocating all the memory.
 This is especially true for the module exit function.
-For this MP you do not have to worry about tasks that do not perform de-registration
+For this MP you do not have to worry about tasks that do not perform de-registration.
+You can assume all the tasks behave well.

 #### 10. Testing